apache/druid/docs/operations/rule-configuration.md

 ### Interval drop rule

 You can use a drop interval rule to prevent Druid from loading a specified range of data onto any tier.
 The range is typically your oldest data.
-The dropped data resides in cold storage, but is not queryable.
-If you need to query the data, update or remove the interval drop rule so that Druid reloads the data.
+The dropped data resides in deep storage and can [queried from deep storage](../querying/query-from-deep-storage.md).

 Interval drop rules have type `dropByInterval` and the following JSON structure: